cloudoperators/greenhouse/docs/getting-started/core-concepts/clusters.md

 ## Cluster registry (coming soon)

 Once a Cluster is onboarded to Greenhouse a ClusterKubeConfig is generated for the Cluster based on the OIDC configuration of the Organization.
-This enables memebers of an Organization to access the fleet fo onboarded Clusters via the common Identity Provider.  on the respective Clusters can be managed via [Greenhouse Team RBAC](./../../user-guides/team/rbac.md).
+This enables members of an Organization to access the fleet of onboarded Clusters via the common Identity Provider. on the respective Clusters can be managed via [Greenhouse Team RBAC](./../../user-guides/team/rbac.md).

 In order to make it convenient to use these ClusterKubeConfigs and to easily switch between multiple context locally there will be a CLI provided by Greenhouse.